aihua/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes.md

 # Community Mattermost running on Kubernetes

-The objective of this page is to describe the process to move our Mattermost server ([community.mattermost.com](https://community.mattermost.com)) running on AWS using EC2 machines to Kubernetes.
+The objective of this page is to describe the process of moving our Mattermost server ([community.mattermost.com](https://community.mattermost.com)) to Kubernetes.
+Our server is running on AWS and uses EC2 machines.

-## Setup Kubernetes Cluster (K8s cluster, ingress and cert manager)
+## Setup Kubernetes Cluster (K8s cluster, Ingress and Cert manager)

 Here you can decide how and where you will deploy your K8s cluster.
-You can choose: AWS, Azure, GCP, your own Datacenter, baremetal...
+You can choose AWS, Azure, GCP, your own Datacenter, baremetal...

-There are K8s services that host the master and etcd for you and you just need to take care the nodes, like AWS EKS, Azure, GCP
+There are K8s services, like AWS EKS, Azure and GCP, that host the master and etcd for you and you just need to take care of the nodes.

-After you deploy you K8s cluster you will need to setup some Ingress, We choose for now the [NGINX Ingress](https://github.com/kubernetes/ingress-nginx)
+After you deploy your K8s cluster, you will need to set up Ingress.
+For now, we chose the [NGINX Ingress](https://github.com/kubernetes/ingress-nginx).

- - We installed using this [documentation](https://kubernetes.github.io/ingress-nginx/deploy/#aws)
+ - We installed it using this [documentation](https://kubernetes.github.io/ingress-nginx/deploy/#aws)
- - We need to add the cache and set the Keep-alive in order to reduce the WebSocket errors
+ - You also need to add the cache and set the Keep-alive in order to reduce the WebSocket errors

-So the ConfigMap will be similar to this one
+The ConfigMap will be similar to this one:

 ```YAML
 kind: ConfigMap